 3. Complete Automation

-My robo-advisor automatically transfers money into my investment account every two weeks.
-They invest it for me based on my profile, and they rebalance my portfolio for me automatically.
+My robo-advisor automatically transfers money into my investment account every week.
+It invests it for me based on my profile, and rebalances my portfolio for me automatically.

-I spent five minutes filling out the initial questionnaire and approving their investment choices for me.
+I spent five minutes filling out the initial questionnaire and approving its investment choices for me.
 I spent another two minutes selecting the automated transfer settings.
-I haven’t spent another minute since.
+I haven’t spent another minute on it since.

 My paper assets run completely on autopilot.
 With automated savings, I don’t have to rely on self-discipline to maintain a high savings rate.
 It just happens in the background without me having to lift a finger.
 The money leaves my checking account before I can spend it, helping me trick myself into saving money.